El3ctr1cR/SupportTools-extension/README.md

-# Support Tools Extension
+> [!IMPORTANT]

-This Chrome extension is designed primarily for IT Support teams using the Autotask ticketing system.
-It provides automated handling of specific URLs and offers customizable Autotask email templates with variables.
+> This extension is specifically designed for IT teams utilizing the Autotask platform.

 ## Features

-### 1. Office URLs in Incognito Mode
-- Automatically opens specified Office URLs (e.g., `portal.office.com`, `microsoft365.com`, `admin.microsoft.com`, `portal.azure.com`) in incognito mode.
-- A bypass filter can be enabled to prevent this automatic behavior, allowing the URLs to open in the normal browsing mode.
+### AI Summarization of Tickets
+- The extension integrates with OpenAI's GPT-4o mini to provide AI-driven summarization of Autotask tickets.
+- This feature helps to generate concise summaries of ticket details, including action points and pending tasks, directly within the Autotask system.
+> [!WARNING]
+> You will need your own OpenAI API key to use this feature.
+You can set this key in the extension menu.

-### 2. Autotask Email Template Variables
+### Autotask response templates with dynamic variables
 - You can create custom email templates within Autotask using predefined variables for dynamic content.
 - **List of available variables:**
   - `${loggedinUser}`: The name of the logged-in user.